Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 "Diameter" refers to the width of a ring or hoop when measuring straight across from one side to the other.

-For the septril piercing, rings or hoops are not commonly used.
+For the Septril piercing, rings or hoops are not commonly used.
 If you want to know, incomplete or C-shaped rings with a diameter of 8-12mm are preferable over the traditional circular hoop.

 Depending on your nose anatomy, you may be able to go with a slightly smaller or larger diameter.